 If reheating used grounds is a bad idea, then what about cold brew coffee?
 Again, it is possible, but that doesn’t mean it’s going to be satisfying.
 Cold-brewed coffee is enough of a struggle using fresh grounds as it is.
 Besides, the same issue arises from the total lack of flavor.

-While you can reuse coffee grounds once, those who want the rich flavors and depth of a great cup of coffee will be left wanting.
-And remember, never, ever use coffee grounds a day or two after brewing them the first time.
-You will get a cup of mold and bacteria.
+When it comes to making a pot of coffee, while you can use coffee grounds twice, those who want the rich flavors and depth of a great cup of coffee will be left wanting.
+And remember, never, ever reuse the coffee grounds a day or two after brewing them the first time.
+You will get a cup of mold and bacteria as this is a perfect breeding ground .
+Whatever your preferred brewing method, even if you want to reuse the coffee grounds, don’t.
+Spend those few extra cents and taste a refreshing pot of coffee, you’ll end up with the perfect cup to wake you up.